chee86j/chee86j/README.md

 <div align="center">

-🔭 I’m currently working on [Prop Pilot a REIT Management & Investment App](https://github.com/chee86j/prop_pilot)
+I’m currently working on [Prop Pilot a REIT Management & Investment App](https://github.com/chee86j/prop_pilot)

-🌱My current Interests are **AI with LLMs/ML, TypeScript, Next.js, Python, MongoDB, Docker**
+My current Interests are **AI with LLMs/ML, TypeScript, Next.js, Python, MongoDB, Docker**

-👯 I’m looking to collaborate on **PERN / MERN Stack or any Tech that I'm learning projects**
+I’m looking to collaborate on **PERN / MERN Stack or any Tech that I'm learning projects**

 <br/>

-👨‍💻 All of my projects are available at Github or at my [Portfolio Site](https://jeffchee-port.onrender.com/)
+All of my projects are available at Github or at my [Portfolio Site](https://jeffchee-port.onrender.com/)

-💬 Ask me about **PostgreSQL, Express.js, React.js, Node.js, Next.js, Tailwind CSS**
+Ask me about **PostgreSQL, Express.js, React.js, Node.js, Next.js, Tailwind CSS**

-📄 View My Master CV [Resume](https://drive.google.com/uc?export=download&id=14UUNjWLHVk4dkfW5OhpAzaw8Gep7_7YC)
+iew My Master CV [Resume](https://drive.google.com/uc?export=download&id=14UUNjWLHVk4dkfW5OhpAzaw8Gep7_7YC)

-⚡ Fun fact **I used to enjoy woodworking, powerlifting, and training in various martial arts.
+Fun fact **I used to enjoy woodworking, powerlifting, and training in various martial arts.
 These days—as a new dad—I consider it a win if I get 15 uninterrupted minutes of exercise and remember where I left my coffee.**

 </div>